Discover the world through travel & beyond!

-History Is Fun for Kids at Jamestown Settlement & American Revolution Museum at Yorktown
+Jamestown Settlement & American Revolution Museum with Kids

 History is fun when it is brought to life for kids.
 Reading about history can seem too far away and not relatable for children.
 But a visit to Jamestown Settlement and the new American Revolution Museum at Yorktown makes learning interactive and entertaining.
 These two museums in Virginia encourage all ages to discover America's history through exploration and play.